The following is not that of a dogmatic position. It is an invitation to rethink the millennium.

 This truth is supported by Jesus’s reference of Abraham’s bosom in the story of the rich man and Lazarus (Luke 16).
 Abraham was alive in the presence of God, though no longer living in this world, for the Lazarus was taken to Abraham’s bosom after he physically died.

-Secondly, Paul believed that believers had been raised to new life with they trusted in Jesus.
+Secondly, Paul believed that believers had been raised to new life when they trusted in Jesus.
 Having already referenced Ephesians 2:6-7, consider the following from the book of Colossians:

 In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ: Buried with him in baptism, wherein also ye are risen with him through the faith of the operation of God, who hath raised him from the dead.
 And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened (made alive) together with him, having forgiven you all trespasses… ~ Colossians 2:9-13